 There is snow in the forecast again where I live, but it shouldn’t be too much.
-This has been quite a winter, but it hasn’t keep me house bound.
+This has been quite a winter, but it hasn’t kept me house bound.
 I have been getting out and catching some nice triploids on Rufus Woods, and I hope to stock up on more of them this winter.
 They are the best eating trout you can catch.

 I hope to get up to Rufus Woods this week and try my luck from the shore at the middle net pens.
 Rufus is the hottest thing going this time of year and I have had some great days in February.
 A few years ago, I fished with Austin Moser on the Nespelem Bar, across from the upper net pens, to see if we could catch some walleye.
 We did get a few, but now Austin really has it dialed in and catches lots of walleye on this bar.
 One of the fun aspects of fishing here is that you often get your limit of triploids while fishing for walleye.
 He is filling his fish box with a mix of walleye and triploids right now.
 I do the same thing, but I troll downstream with bottom bouncers below the upper pens.
 I have bank fished at Brandts Landing a couple of times this winter and some days I have had great luck and others not so much.